Non-Clustered Index in SQL Server with Examples

 How many non-clustered indexes can create in a table in SQL Server?

-As the non-clustered indexes are created separately from the actual data, so, a table can have more than one non clustered index in SQL Server.
+As the non-clustered indexes are created separately from the actual data, so, a table can have more than one non-clustered index in SQL Server.

 In the index table, the data is stored either in the ascending or descending order of the index key which does not make any effect or changes to the actual data stored in the table.

-In SQL Server we can create a maximum of 249 non clustered indexes for a table.
+In SQL Server we can create a maximum of 249 non-clustered indexes for a table.

 Understanding the Non-Clustered Index in SQL Server:

 Let us understand the non-clustered index with an example.
 Please create the following tblOrder table by executing the below SQL Script.
-Please note that we don’t have any indexes at the moment in the table.
+Please note that we don’t have any indexes at the moment on the table.

 CREATE TABLE tblOrder ( Id INT, CustomerId INT, ProductId Varchar(100), ProductName VARCHAR(50) ) GO